ncsu-decifr/tbas-history/docker.md

 * 2022-02-17
-Add new script to run iqtree phylogeny
+Add new script to run iqtree phylogeny.

+* 2022-02-08
+Set mafft script to use 4 threads and add mafft script for covid to skip second global alignment step.

 * 2022-01-19
-Merge version T-BAS 2.3 into docker.
+Merge T-BAS version 2.3 into docker.